 Q. Does an Epic Heart Hero have to be a good runner?

 A. No!
 Our Epic Heart Heroes have varied in running ability, with many of our past Epic Heart Heroes being walkers.
 An Epic Heart Hero should have prior race experience.

 Q. Does an Epic Heart Hero have to be perfect in her heart-health regimen?

 A. No, but she has to be actively working towards being healthy and committed to change.

 Q. Does an Epic Heart Hero have to be a woman?

 A. Yes!
 While we recognize that men and children also suffer from heart disease, and Epic Heart Hero also represents the American Heart Association’s Go Red for Women campaign and must therefore be a woman.

 Become an Epic Heart Hero

-If you or someone you know embodies what it means to be an Epic Heart Hero, complete and mail this nomination form.
-You can also click here for the online nomination form.
+If you or someone you know embodies what it means to be an Epic Heart Hero, you can click here for the online nomination form.
 Nominations are due in by Mother’s Day each year, with the newest Epic Heart Heroes being announced in the summer. *We are not accepting any heart mommies starting in 2018*